DFazekas/YnabToMonarch/README.md

 4. Map your YNAB accounts to Monarch accounts.
 5. Import accounts and transactions into Monarch.

+## YNAB OAuth Redirect

+- Authorization callbacks are handled at `/oauth/ynab/callback`, so configure YNAB to redirect to `https://ynab-to-monarch.netlify.app/oauth/ynab/callback` after the user grants access.

 ## Privacy & Security

 **🔒 Your Data Security is Our Priority**